NREL/jade/docs/source/tutorial.rst

    ``--resource-monitor-interval`` but not ``resource-monitor-type``, ``periodic`` will be used.
 This may change in the future.

+By default only CPU and memory stats are collected.
+You can enable the others in the ``submitter_params.json`` file.

 Both modes will generate ``<output-dir>/stats.txt`` and ``<output-dir>/stats_summary.json``.